sumpiem/developer-guides/guides/java.md

 mainClassName = 'AmadeusExample'
 ```

+Note that we have added `repositories` in order to retrieve the `Amadeus Java
+SDK` jar file automtically during the `build` task.

+It's time to call the APIs from our Java sample.
+Replace the previously
-Replace the previously created `HelloWorld.java` with the file `AmadeusExample.java`:
+created `HelloWorld.java` with the file `AmadeusExample.java`:

 ```java
 import com.amadeus.Amadeus;